Fly, Track, Land: Infrastructure-less Magnetic Localization for Heterogeneous UAV-UGV Teaming

 \Cref{fig:overview_sistema_final_v5} shows the full processing chain.
 After amplification, the signal is digitized by the Crazyflie’s onboard ADC.
-A Flattop window is applied to increase amplitude accuracy, and a real-time FFT isolates the four frequency components, each corresponding to a different anchor.
+A Flattop window is applied to increase amplitude accuracy, and a real time FFT isolates the four frequency components, each corresponding to a different anchor.
 Peak amplitude estimates are refined via standard parabolic interpolation around the FFT bin associated with the anchor’s excitation frequency.
 For anchor $k$, the sinusoid at frequency $f_k$ appears at FFT bin $b_k$ with interpolated amplitude $A_k$.
-These amplitudes are forwarded to the magnetic inverse-dipole localization module.
+These amplitudes are forwarded to the magnetic inverse dipole localization module.
 The estimated position is then fused in the Crazyflie’s EKF along with inertial, UWB, and optical-flow data.